SCHOOL OF NURSING

 This scholarship was established in 1976 by William H. Falor, MD, in honor of his wife, Ann Van Blaricom Falor.
 It is awarded to an academically talented junior in the School of Nursing.
 The awardee may request a renewal of the scholarship for their senior year based on continued academic merit.

 The Edward W. and Florence A. Fitzgerald Scholarship

 This scholarship was established in 1994 by Dr. Phyllis A. Fitzgerald, Assistant Dean and Associate Professor for the College of Nursing to honor her parents, Edward W. and Florence A. Fitzgerald, who supported her when she initially entered the field of nursing.
 Her parents had always been advocates for higher education and her father was a teacher for 37 years in a public school system until his death in 1964.
 This scholarship is awarded to nursing students with GPAs between a 2.7 and 2.9.

 This scholarship was established in 1992 in memory of Edward Gibney by the graduating class of May 1987.
 Contributions were received from faculty, alumni, students, and close friend, Jerry P. Burrell.
 The award will go to a senior student who was outstanding academically in Psychiatric-Mental Health Nursing at the junior level.
-The selection is made by the mental health faculty in the college.
+The selection is made by the mental health faculty in the School of Nursing.

 This scholarship was established in 1985 by Kristine M. and Richard A. Gill for deserving undergraduates enrolled in the College of Nursing.
 The student selected for this award must have a minimum GPA of 2.75 and demonstrate financial need.